mvllow/modes.nvim/readme.md

 # modes.nvim

-> Currently in alpha.
+> !!
+Currently in alpha.
 Many things are broken.
+Neovim will randomly crash. !!

 Highlight UI elements based on current mode.
 Inspired by the recent addition of vim mode in Xcode-beta.